 After Lianne stole the check from the Kanes at the end of Season 1, why did Keith just let her get away with that instead of having the Kanes stop the check and issue them a new one?

-I wouldn't be surprised if Logan did decide to just let it go.
-Sure, he was Aaron's own son but there was really no love lost there.
-Aaron killed Lilly, drove Lynn to suicide, abused Logan for years on end, attempted to kill Veronica, and even as late as that episode had threatened both him and Veronica.
+- I wouldn't be surprised if Logan did decide to just let it go.
+Yeah, he was Aaron's own son, but then you realize that there was really no love lost there: Aaron killed Lilly, drove Lynn to suicide, abused Logan for years on end, attempted to kill Veronica, and even as late as that episode had threatened both him and Veronica.
 He might still have some lingering attachment he can't help but it really was for the best.

-I can't remember if it was officially established when Veronica made her friends within the 09-ers.
+- I can't remember if it was officially established when Veronica made her friends within the 09-ers.
 If she was already friends with Lily, Duncan, Logan, and all the other 09-ers when Keith was running for Sheriff, it makes sense that her friends' parents might have given some money and support to Keith, especially because we don't exactly know who he was running against.
-Sheriff races aren't usually too big, so having a few big name donors would hold a lot of sway.
-Plus, he was likely able to bring in most of the poor votes because they saw him as less corruptible and more on their side than someone who would be easily bought out.
+Sheriff races aren't usually too big, so having a few big name donors (no more than five at the least) would hold a lot of sway.
+Plus, he was likely able to bring in most of the lower-class votes because they saw him as less corruptible and more on their side than someone who would be easily bought out.

 If Lilly's air-vent stash trick was so well known (at least to Duncan, Logan and Veronica), and the tapes were there all along, how did the initial investigation fail to find them?

 - Keith and the sheriff department wouldn't have known.
 Since Keith thought it was the family, it wouldn't have mattered what was hiding in her air vent and there was quickly a confession so the investigation stopped.